icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

    signing in with your `Apple ID`_.
 2) Download and install the latest Command Line Tools.

-Alternativly you can just type `xcode-select --install` at the command-line to install the command line tools.
+Alternatively you can just type `xcode-select --install` at the command-line to install the command line tools.

 Xcode